Adrian-Ng/Adrian-Ng.github.io/_java/Options/01-options-trees.md

 ### Implementing Put Pricing

-As the implmentation for a European Put differs from the American Put, we define an abstract method in `TreeAbstract.java`.
+As the implmentation for a European Put differs from the American Put, we place an abstract method in `TreeAbstract.java`.

 $$
 abstract public double computePut(double[][] stockPrice, double strike, double interest, double p, double dt, int T);
 $$

+Then we let the concrete implementation of this method be defined in the concrete classes `TreeEuropean.java` and `TreeAmerican.java`.

-#### European
+#### TreeEuropean.java

 ```java
 @Override